bespoyasov/refactor-like-a-superhero/manuscript-en/11-side-effects.md

 });
 ```

 From the number of mocks, we can assume that the function does “too much.”
-The mocks themselves, if not written carefully, may affect each other's functionality, which will make tests unreliable and fragile.
+If not written carefully, the mocks themselves may affect each other's functionality, making tests unreliable and fragile.

 And finally, creation and reading data are conceptually different operations.
-Their reasons to change are different, so they're better to be kept separate.
+Their reasons to change are different, so they better be kept separate.

 Let's split this function into two: